 The Wapping Project

 The Wapping Project Bankside, created by director Jules Wright, is an expansive art space by the river, specialising in film and photography.
 It spun off from the original and acclaimed Wapping Project – an art innovation centre in a converted hydraulic power station – now closed down.
 The gallery represents pioneers of contemporary lens art, including Elina Brotherus, Annabel Elgar, Edgar Martins, Jeffrey Stockbridge and Mitra Tabrizian, and its exhibitions cover a plethora of contemporary themes, from The Rehearsal of Space and The Poetic Impossibility to Manage the Infinite to Turning the Season: Scenes from a Contemporary Marriage.
-In September 2014, the project will relaunch in collaboration with antique dealers Mallet, in a new photography exhibition space in Mayfair.
-The opening features surrealist Dutch artist Juul Kraijer’s first solo exhibition in the U.K.

 The Wapping Project Bankside, 65 Hopton St, London SE1 9LR, United Kingdom, +44 (0)20 7981 9851